EtSH-C2H6S/TinkersAdvanced/Features.md

     > Tier 4 material made by smelting Stibnite inside a foundry.
 Work as a functional material that inflicts a debuff that constantly hurt target and reduce heath regeneration.
 * Fuels
   * Lavas
-    > Over Heated Lava, Gaseous Lava and Plasmatic Lava are the 3 lavas added in TiAc which are smeltery fuels at 2000℃, 4000℃, and 8000℃.
+    > Overheated Lava, Gaseous Lava and Plasmatic Lava are the 3 lavas added in TiAc which are smeltery fuels at 2000℃, 4000℃, and 8000℃.
 These lavas come with difficult default recipe and will have easier compact recipe when some mods are installed (WIP).
 * Tools
   * Ionized Cannon
     > A weapon that use fluids as ammo.
 Consumes fluids to shoot plasma beam that deals melee damage and inflict Fluid Effects to nearby mobs.
-Core part crafted by casting molten material on Echo Shard.
+Core part crafted by casting molten material on Resonance Crystal.
 Has special upgrades including Deep Catalysis, Focusing Array, Resonance Amplifier.
   * Matter Manipulator
     > A mining tool that resembles the Matter Manipulator in Starbound.
 It consumes fluids to shoot mining laser that conduct AOE mining in a range, and teleport the loots to user.
-Core part requires first casting Ichor on echo shard to craft Disintegrate Crystal, than cast molten material on it.
+Core part crafted by casting molten material on Disintegrate Crystal.
   * Electron Tuner
     > End-game sword weapon that uses Forge Energy to gain special ability.
 After powered, shift-right click it to open a menu to adjust it.
+Core part crafted by casting molten material on Voltaic Crystal.
 Can perform special effect after adding Generator Module modifier.
 (WIP)
+* Utilities
+  * Faster Faucets
+    > Including Cinderslime and Iridium variants.
+Transfers fluid at a higher speed.
+Casting Molten Cinderslime on Scorched Faucet to craft Cinderslime variant, then cast Molten Iridium on it to craft Iridium variant.
+  * Faster Casting Blocks
+    > Including Cinderslime and Iridium variants of Table and Basin.
+Crafting process similar to the Faucets.
+Maintains the property of Scorched Casting Blocks and with higher efficiency.
+  * Atom Exchanger
+    > A block working similarly to Scorched Tinker Tank but support more types including Item, Forge Energy, Compressed Air(PnC:R) and so on.
+Can be also used to automize Energy production of Electron Tuner.
 ## With Compact
 These features are integrations between mods other than TConstruct.
 The corresponding mod is required for these contents.
 ### Common Integration